Netatalk/netatalk/doc/manual/Configuration.md

 If Netatalk is the only process accessing the volume you can safely set a value of 100 for maximum performance.

-dircache metadata window = *number* **(G)**

-Time window in seconds for distinguishing metadata-only changes from content changes in directories.
-When a directory's ctime changes within this window from the current time, the change is considered potentially metadata-only (permissions, extended attributes) rather than content modification.
-Smaller values are more conservative but may cause unnecessary cache invalidation.
-Larger values improve performance but may retain stale entries longer.

-Default: 300 seconds (5 minutes).
-Range: 60-3600 seconds.

-If Netatalk is the only process accessing the volume you can safely set a value of 3600.

-dircache metadata threshold = *number* **(G)**

-Maximum time difference in seconds between cached and current directory ctime to be considered a metadata-only change.
-Works together with dircache metadata window to avoid invalidating cache entries for minor metadata modifications.
-This prevents cache invalidation for small, recent ctime changes that are likely due to more frequent permission or extended attribute modifications rather than directory content changes.

-Default: 60 seconds (1 minute).
-Range: 10-1800 seconds.

-If Netatalk is the only process accessing the volume you can safely set a value of 1800.

 dircache files = *BOOLEAN* (default: *no*) **(G)**

 Whether to allow files to be cached in the directory cache alongside